CASE STUDY

 Result

-Following the first two phases of this project in which TSRI modernized COBOL to Java, then used automated refactoring to develop an optimized version of the Java code, the project partners were able to deploy the transformed application to the AWS GovCloud in the U.S. The project was considered highly successful, and the Air Force received an end-to-end solution for a mission-critical legacy application in a very low-risk and efficient development, testing, and deployment environment.
+Following the first two phases of this project in which TSRI modernized COBOL to Java, then used automated refactoring to develop an optimized version of the Java code, the project partners were able to deploy the transformed application to the AWS GovCloud in the U.S. The project was considered highly successful, and the USAF received an end-to-end solution for a mission-critical legacy application in a very low-risk and efficient development, testing, and deployment environment.

 Now that TSRI has a JANUS Studio® instance tuned specifically to the SBSS target code and architecture, future modernization projects for the Air Force with similar source code and a similar target architecture in the cloud will enjoy the advantages of schedule and effort reduction.